wanderrful/membercount-munger/README.md

 - View your app's logs on the Heroku site to make sure that it is recording everything properly.
 - Wait for a week or two
 - Use the data accumulated in your Heroku database for whatever you need!

+---

+Technology used:

+- TypeScript
+- Node-Scrapy
+- PostgreSQL